Total 11 PostsBCTO[Update] Adding Git accounts by administrator without developer invitation

 SprintMethodology Differences in IT Product Development: Rapid Development vs. Continuous Improvement

 When developing IT products, is rapid development always the most important value?
 These days, many project management tools offer sprint-based productivity management services, aiming to increase team productivity through rapid product development and optimization of periodic sprint execution.
-This method is certainly effective in quickly creating products. ✔ It's good to set small goals and execute them quickly to get results, ✔ It allows for quick product launches, ✔ It has the advantage of quickly reflecting market and user feedback.
+This method is certainly effective in quickly creating products. ✔ It's good to set small goals and execute them quickly to get results, ✔ Quickly launch the product, ✔ It has the advantage of being able to quickly reflect market and user feedback.
 However, is just making things quickly always the best answer?
-After a product has established itself in the market or after we have created the product we want, we now need to consider stable operation and improvements that have continuity over a longer period, rather than just 'rapid development'.
-However, achieving long-term improvements with a sprint-based approach is not as easy as it seems. ❌ Limitations of the Sprint Method 1️⃣ The short goal cycle method is not suitable for long-term improvements Since sprints quickly execute short-term goals, they don't align well with continuous improvements that need to be carried out over a long period.
-2️⃣ Focus on feature-based changes, making it difficult to consider the big picture for improvement There is a tendency to focus on short-term goals like adding/changing features rather than long-term improvements.
-Prioritizing the achievement of small sprint-based goals often takes precedence over improving the overall product completeness.
-3️⃣ Difficulty in maintaining a consistent improvement flow due to gaps between sprints As goals are set and pursued for each sprint, it's difficult to maintain a consistent direction for improvement, and operational disruptions can occur.
-In the long run, the artificial deadlines of sprints can also become a burden on improvement and operation.
-Development Team Optimization for Continuous Improvement and Operation Now, if the product is operating stably and continuous improvement is needed, simply executing specific goals quickly in small units may not be the best option. ✅ It is important to help each developer perform their best work. ✅ Team operation becomes more efficient by understanding the developers' tendencies and work styles and utilizing optimization tools. 💡 Tools are needed to understand the work history and strengths and weaknesses of each developer and provide an optimized work environment. 💡 Tools are needed to look into individual work to increase work productivity by accumulating work from yesterday and today, rather than developing to meet quick deadlines. 🚀 It's time to consider not just speed, but also long-term operation and improvement in product development methods.2025.04.09
+After the product has established itself in the market or after we have created the product we want, Now, we need to consider stable operation and continuous improvement over a longer period, rather than just 'rapid development'.
+However, achieving long-term improvements with a sprint-based approach is not as easy as it seems. ❌ Limitations of the Sprint Method 1️⃣ Short goal cycle is not suitable for long-term improvement Since sprints are a method of quickly achieving short-term goals, they do not align well with continuous improvements that need to be carried out over a long period.
+2️⃣ Focus on functional changes, making it difficult to consider improvements with a big picture There is a tendency to focus on short-term goals such as adding/changing features rather than long-term improvements.
+Prioritizing achieving small goals within a sprint often takes precedence over improving the overall product completeness.
+3️⃣ Difficulty in maintaining a consistent improvement flow due to gaps between sprints As goals are set and pursued for each sprint, it is difficult to maintain a consistent direction for improvement, and operational disruptions can occur.
+In the long run, the artificial deadlines of sprints can also be a burden on improvement and operation.
+Development Team Optimization for Continuous Improvement and Operation Now, if the product is operating stably and continuous improvement is needed, Simply performing specific goals quickly in small units may not be the best option. ✅ It is important to help each developer perform their best work. ✅ Team operation becomes more efficient by understanding the developers' tendencies and work styles and utilizing optimization tools. 💡 Tools are needed to understand the work history and strengths and weaknesses of each developer and to provide an optimized work environment. 💡 Rather than developers meeting quick deadlines, tools are needed to look into each individual's work to increase work productivity by building on the work of yesterday and today. 🚀 It's time to consider product development methods, not just speed, but also long-term operation and improvement.2025.04.09

 Developer PatternUsing Prejudice in Development Team Management

 Preconceptions about ordinary people are not very useful for positive information.
-However, preconceptions about a developer's work pattern can be excellent underlying data for operating a development team.
-According to actual experience, schedule adjustments were greatly helped by preconceptions about developers' development habits/patterns.
-Schedule adjustments through preconceptions examined with two cases In the case of Developer A, this friend is always bound to take longer than expected A usually processes shared schedules tightly or tends to be a little late.
-If A presents a 5-day work schedule, the manager can use this as a reference and plan with a buffer of about 6 days.
-By reflecting this preconception, A will do his best to complete the work within the schedule without any burden, and as a result, a relationship of trust is formed.
-In the case of Developer B, always take the schedule with room Conversely, B approaches the schedule with room.
-The 5 days B talks about are likely to be kept, and in case of an urgent schedule, it is possible to explain the situation and bring a buffer to reduce the schedule slightly.
-Why use preconceptions Efficient schedule adjustment: By considering delays and ensuring that the presented schedule is met stably, time delays are reduced in advance until development is completed.
-Building trust: Conversations that can embarrass developers and managers are reduced, and through high understanding, they trust each other's words (correction through preconceptions) and development can proceed based on that trust.
+However, preconceptions about a developer's work pattern can be excellent underlying data for development team management.
+According to actual experience, schedule adjustments were of great help through preconceptions about developers' development habits/patterns.
+Schedule adjustment through preconceptions examined with two cases In the case of Developer A, this friend is always bound to take longer than expected A usually processes shared schedules tightly or tends to be a little late.
+If A presents a 5-day work schedule, the manager can use this as a reference and establish a plan with a buffer of about 6 days.
+By reflecting this preconception, A can do his best to complete the work within the schedule without any burden, and as a result, a relationship of trust is formed.
+In the case of Developer B, always take the schedule with a buffer Conversely, B approaches the schedule with a relaxed style.
+The 5 days that B mentions are likely to be kept, and in case of an urgent schedule, it is possible to explain the situation and bring a buffer to reduce the schedule slightly.
+Reasons for utilizing preconceptions Efficient schedule adjustment: By considering delays and matching the presented schedule stably, time delays are reduced in advance until development is completed.
+Building a relationship of trust: Conversations that can embarrass developers and managers are reduced, and through a high degree of understanding, they trust each other's words (correction through preconceptions) and development can proceed based on that trust.
 Reasons why it is difficult to create preconceptions Attention: It requires a great deal of focus and attention on each developer, from their usual development habits to their lifestyle at times.
-Experience: Experience in development and development management is essential, and all experiences from the developers' past history to the present must be recorded and remembered.
+Experience: Experience in development and development management is essential, and all experiences from the past history of developers to the present must be recorded and remembered.
 As the number of developers increases, the management of the above two items becomes exponentially difficult.
-Use of professional tools In order to understand preconceptions, that is, the habits and patterns of developers, it is necessary to use professional tools: Real-time work status check Analysis of individual developers' work patterns It helps managers to lead the team more professionally by providing effects such as improving the accuracy of schedule prediction and adjustment, and giving 'experience'.
+Utilization of professional tools In order to understand preconceptions, that is, the habits and patterns of developers, it is necessary to use professional tools: Real-time work status monitoring Analysis of individual developers' work patterns It helps managers to lead the team more professionally by providing effects such as improved accuracy of schedule prediction and adjustment, and gives 'experience'.
 Do you know the characteristics of each developer in our team?2025.04.09

 KPIIT Developer's KPI/OKR Management

 Why is KPI/OKR so difficult for developers?
-At the beginning of the year, many developers face a common concern.
+At the beginning of the year, many developers fall into one common concern.
 It's KPI (Key Performance Indicator) and/or OKR (Objectives and Key Results) setting.
-It's unfamiliar, and it's difficult to know what to set and how.
-It even causes a greater disconnect with managers.
+It's unfamiliar, and it's just difficult to know what to set and how.
+It even causes a further disconnect with managers.
 Why is it so difficult?
-Reasons for Difficulties in Setting KPIs/OKRs The reason is the nature of development work.
+Reasons for Difficulties in Setting KPI/OKR The reason is the nature of development work.
 Generally, businesses establish annual goals and plans, and accordingly, they deliver requests for new feature development or modifications to the development team.
 However, development work has the characteristic that it cannot plan everything from the beginning and proceed.
-For example, is it appropriate to set simple goals like "10 new features, 100 debuggings"?
-Realistically, if the business cannot accurately define all development details for a year, it is almost impossible for developers to set clear KPIs accordingly.
+For example, is it appropriate to set simple goals like "10 new features, 100 debugging"?
+In reality, if the business cannot accurately define all development details for a year, it is almost impossible for developers to set clear KPIs accordingly.
 So, should developers not manage KPIs/OKRs?
 That's not the case.
-Rather, developers' KPI/OKR management becomes an important record of how effectively they have supported the business and what products they have developed.
+Rather, a developer's KPI/OKR management becomes an important record of how effectively they have supported the business and what products they have developed.
 What's important in this process is recording and managing past development work.
-If you clearly organize the developed features and improvements, the goals of each task, the key results, and your role in the task, you can more specifically measure the developer's individual KPIs/OKRs based on this.
-KPI/OKR Management, Not Easy, But Possible Of course, manually performing these records and management is not easy.
-However, if you use an efficient tool that allows you to view developers' tasks and development details by developer, by task, and by period, the story changes.
-By utilizing such tools, you can effectively organize the developer's activities for a year and evaluate KPIs/OKRs more clearly.
-Conclusion Developers' KPIs/OKRs are not simply measured by numbers.
-It is more important to record the contribution to the business, the value of the developed product, and the process of their own growth.
+If you clearly organize the developed features and improvements, the goals of each task, the Key Results, and your role in that task, you can more specifically measure the developer's individual KPI/OKR based on this.
+KPI/OKR Management, Not Easy, But Possible Of course, manually carrying out these records and management is not easy.
+But if you use an efficient tool that allows you to view developers' tasks and development details by developer, by task, and by period, the story changes.
+By utilizing such a tool, you can effectively organize a developer's activities for a year and more clearly evaluate KPIs/OKRs.
+Conclusion A developer's KPI/OKR is not simply measured by numbers.
+It is more important to record contributions to the business, the value of the developed product, and your own growth process.
 To this end, it is essential to utilize tools that enable effective recording and management.
-How about developers approaching KPIs/OKRs not just as a burden, but as an opportunity to objectively confirm their performance and grow?2025.04.09
+Why don't developers approach KPI/OKR not just as a burden, but as an opportunity to objectively confirm their performance and grow?2025.04.09

-DebuggingWhy developers' bugs in IT development should not be evaluated negatively
+DebuggingWhy developers' bugs in IT development shouldn't be evaluated negatively

-In IT development, there is a tendency to consider bugs as a great sin, and while bugs do degrade the quality of the service, it seems to be a matter of consideration whether the developer who created the bug should be blamed.
+In IT development, there is a tendency to consider bugs as a great sin, and while bugs do degrade the quality of the service, it seems to be a matter of consideration as to whether the developer who created the bug should be criticized.
 I have experience as both a developer and a development manager, and I am sharing the experiences I have gained through them.
-In the development and operation of IT services, the occurrence of bugs certainly degrades the user's service experience.
-Then, should the developer who created the bug be blamed?
+In the development and operation of IT services, the occurrence of bugs certainly makes the user's service experience unpleasant.
+So, should the developer who created the bug be criticized?
 It seems so at first glance, but it is not.
-Previously, an acquaintance in a specific field talked about using the number of bugs as a performance management indicator for developers.
-Thinking that bugs = bad, developers who create bugs = incompetent developers, or developers who are not helpful, can have a very negative impact on the development team.
-If bugs lower your performance score, no one will try to develop excessively, and the schedule will also be very defensive.
+Before, an acquaintance in a specific field talked about using the number of bugs as a performance management indicator for developers.
+Thinking that bugs = bad, and the developer who created the bug = an incompetent developer, or a developer who is not helpful, can have a very negative impact on the development team.
+If bugs lower your performance score, no one will try to develop unreasonably and the schedule will be very defensive.
 Because you have to avoid bugs.
-They will oppose unreasonable development and try to pass on unfamiliar development to others.
+They will oppose unreasonable development and try to pass unfamiliar development to others.
 The development team will take a very negative trend.
-Especially in the case of startups, where there is a lack of skilled developers and limited time available, if you try to evaluate developers based on bugs, the phenomenon of avoiding development will become noticeable.
+Especially in the case of startups, where there is a lack of skilled developers and little time available, if you try to evaluate developers based on bugs, the phenomenon of avoiding development will be noticeable.
 Bugs are more often caused by a lack of experience in the relevant domain or a lack of development experience than by development skills.
-The frequency of bug occurrences is normal to decrease over time, and if the frequency of bug occurrences suddenly increases, it is recommended to discuss the allocation of development tasks or the lack of development time with the development team.
+It is normal for the frequency of bug occurrences to decrease over time, and if the frequency of bug occurrences suddenly increases, it is recommended that you discuss the allocation of development tasks or the lack of development time with the development team.
 What tasks are our developers focusing on now?
 Is the bug fix frequency increasing or decreasing?
 2025.04.09

 Front-end developerFront-end (screen) developers are wronged!

-Let me tell you about my experiences as a developer and manager!
+I'll talk about my experiences as a developer and as a manager!
 Actually, it's hard to be as wronged as a front-end developer when it comes to schedules.
 Work starts when the design is finished, and work can be completed when the backend API development is finished.
-It's not often that a front-end developer is lazy or diligent, causing work to be done quickly or delayed.
-But if the development isn't finished, the CEO and the manager will urge the front-end developer.
+It's not often that front-end developers are lazy or diligent, causing work to be done quickly or delayed.
+But if the development is not finished, the CEO and the manager will urge the front-end developers.
 "When will the screen come out?"
-It's easy to explain that the screen work isn't progressing because the design hasn't come out, but it's a little difficult to explain that the screen development isn't complete because the backend function development isn't complete.
-In that case, you can share Git and tell them to refer to the backend developer's development.
+It's easy to explain that the screen work is not progressing because the design is not out, but it's a little difficult to explain that the screen development is not completed because the backend function development is not completed.
+In that case, you can share Git to let them refer to the development of the backend developers.
 However, in the case of front-end developers, they may not have been invited to the backend API repository, so ask the administrator to invite them to the backend repository.
 Or, if you use a service like BCTO, you can show the commit history even if you are not invited to the repository, in conjunction with the task.
 So, I recommend our front-end developers to watch YouTube or Netflix if they have nothing to do.
-Because only the front-end will be busy soon.2025.04.09
+Because only the front end will be busy soon.2025.04.09

 Backend DeveloperBackend (server) developers are wronged!